dotnet/docs/docs/tutorials/getting-started-with-csharp/console-webapiclient.md

 this first version, you use the `GetStringAsync` convenience method.
 This convenience method starts a task that makes the web request, and then when the request returns, it will read the response stream, and extract the content from the stream.
 The body of the response is returned as a `string`.
-The string is avaialable when the task completes.
+The string is available when the task completes.

 The final two lines of this method await that task, and then print the response to the console.
 Build the app, and run it.
 The build warning is gone now, because the `ProcessRepositories` now